qiemem/Textractor/README.md

 Constructs a probabilistic graphical model based on a given set of sentences in order to construct a feature vector for each word.

-Currently, the script uses an incredibly simple mechanism to determine similarity between concepts.
-It uses a twist on a co-occurrence matrix.
-A co-occurrence matrix has each row for each word and a column for each word.
-Then, cell i,j is equal to the number of times word i and word j appear together.
-However, we want to limit the length of each word's vector.
-So, each row is only 100 dimensions.
-Cell i,j is the number of times that word i appears next to a word who's hash value mod 100 is j.
+To accomplish this, the script constructs a hidden Markov model with the given number of hidden states.
+It then runs expectation maximatization on the HMM for the given number of iterations.
+Finally, it outputs the emission probabilities for each word.

+Several modifications of the core algorithm are available.
+The data can be pre-processed with stemming and stop word removal.
+This reduces the number of observable states of the HMM as well as the length of the corpus, speeding up the EM iterations.
+However, it appears to hurt results.

+The emission probabilities can be seeded with an arbitrarily partitioned co-occurrence matrix.
+This improves results in general.

+The Porter Stemmer implementation is taken from [NLTK](http://nltk.org/).

 Usage
 ---

-    usage: textractor.py [-h] [-n N] [-f filename] [-s] [-i I] [--seed]
+    usage: textractor.py [-h] [-n N] [-f filename] [-s] [-i I] [--seed] [--out file prefix]

     Given a bunch of sentences, outputs feature vectors of the words

     optional arguments:
-      -h, --help   show this help message and exit
-      -n N         Length of feature vectors (default is 100) -f filename  File containing sentences to process (defaults to stdin) -s           Run HMM on stemmed words
+      -h, --help         show this help message and exit -n N               Length of feature vectors (default is 100) -f filename        File containing sentences to process (defaults to stdin) -s                 Stem words and remove stop words.
-      -i I         Maximum number of iterations of EM to do --seed       Emission probabilities are seeded with a modded co-occurrence matrix
+      -i I               Maximum number of iterations of EM to do.
+      --seed             Seed emission probabilities with a partitioned co-occurrence matrix --out file prefix  Output intermittent data in files prefixed with this argument.
+By default, final results are printed to stdout.

 For example: